efabrica-team/nette-database-repository/README.md

 etc.).
 Hooks for the same actions are called in the order of definition (from top to bottom).

 Note that select hooks are also called on aggregations (sum of columns, etc.).
-So the results may not include all of them data you may expect in after select hook. **ALWAYS CHECK THAT THE REQUIRED DATA IS SET!**
+So the results may not include all of the data you may expect in after select hook. **ALWAYS CHECK THAT THE REQUIRED DATA IS SET!**

 You can add additional parameters to hook methods and container will try to inject them.